petergu684/HoloLens2-ResearchMode-Unity/UnitySample/README.md

 # Overview
 This Unity project shows

-- how to visualize the AHAT (short-throw) depth camera video stream in Unity.
+- how to visualize the AHAT (short-throw) depth camera video stream and front spatial camera stream in Unity.
 - how to reconstruct and visualize point cloud from AHAT depth camera data in Unity.
+- how to send image to laptop using basic socket.
+(Python server script in `python` folder)
+- how to obtain IMU data. (`Assets/Scenes/ImuViewSample.unity`)

 # Compatibility
-- Unity 2019.4
+- Unity 2019.4*
 - Visual Studio 2019

+\* To use it in Unity 2020 or later,
+- Open Unity project and install XRSDK (Project Settings-XR Plugin Management-install, then tick "Windows Mixed Reality")
+- Select MixedRealityToolkit Gameobject in the Hierarchy.
+In the Inspector, change the mixed reality configuration profile to `New XRSDKConfigurationProfile` (or `DefaultXRSDKConfigurationProfile`).

 # Build
 1. Open this folder in Unity.